openaps/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

     - 554/754 Canada release (firmware 2.7A or lower)

 ## Configuration of the pump
 - **Enable remote mode on Pump** (Utilities -> Remote Options, Select Yes, and on next screen do Add ID and add dummy id (111111 or something).
 You need to at least one ID on that Remote IDs list.
 This options might look differently on different model of pump.
-This step is important, because when set, Pump will listen more often for remote communication
+This step is important, because when set, Pump will listen more often for remote communication.
 - **Set Max Basal** on your Pump to your "max basal entry in your STD profile" * 4 (if you want to have 400% TBR as max).
 This number must be under 35 (as you can see in pump).
 - **Set Max Bolus** on your Pump (max is 25)
 - **Set profile to STD**.
 This will be the only profile we will use.
-You can also disable
+You can also disable.
 - **Set TBR type** to Absolute (not Percent)